Get Started with Search

 - View the source properties

-- Add tokens to the search query to refine results
+- In Simple mode, add filters or tokens to the search query to refine results

 - Export the message summary to a CSV file

-- Create a manual incident from the message
+- Create a manual incident from one or more message

 For more information, see Manage Search Results Messages.